Published on 11 September 2020

 The aim is by 2030, all new buildings, infrastructure and renovations will have at least 40% less embodied carbon with significant upfront carbon reduction, and all new buildings must be net zero operational carbon.
 By 2050, new buildings, infrastructure and renovations will have net zero embodied carbon, and all buildings, including existing buildings, must be net zero operational carbon.

-As part of the week, PEFC will be running a FREE online CPD on Responsible Timber Sourcing for Specifiers on Wednesday 23rd September at 1pm.
+As part of the week, PEFC are running FREE online CPD sessions on Responsible Timber Sourcing for Specifiers on Wednesday 21st October and 18 November at 12.30pm.
 Specifiers can learn more about responsible timber procurement and chain of custody certification through a fully-accredited CPD that has been delivered to more than 700 architects, engineers, contractors and clients to date.
 A certificate of attendance will be awarded to all participants.

 The CPD covers the UK timber market and drivers for certified timber, certification schemes and the requirements of the UK government’s timber procurement policy, what a model timber specification clause looks like and how chain of custody certification works and the vital information you need to see.